volodymyrhudyma/blog/content/blog/2020-11-07-context-api-in-react.md

 };

-// Header component does not need to know about user const Header = ({ user }) => (
+// Header component does not need to know about user
+// Moreover, it re-renders when the user changes const Header = ({ user }) => (
   <>
     {/* Logo */}